GR-NBA-data-challenge/NBA-data-template/README.md

 # Requirements

 The only requirement is Python3.
+We will be using version 3.6 during tests.

 Using a virtual environment is entirely optional.